What Made Muslim Anger Boil With Rushdie's 'the Satanic Verses'

 His reference to Muhammad as Mahound, a derogatory term used by the crusaders during the holy wars was one of them.
 Western critics earlier missed this point and only later realized that Rushdie referred to Muhammad.

 Rushdie also antagonized Muslims by referring to the wives of Muhammad.
 The prophet had 13 wives and Muslims consider them as the mothers of Islam.
 Rushdie by design or otherwise in a scenario depicted a brothel where all the prostitutes assume the names of Muhammad’s wives, antagonized Muslims further.

 Probably Rushdie never expected this violent reaction and it led to him going underground.
 Over the years the fatwa is diluted and now Rushdie can move about freely as was seen with his participation in the India Today conclave at Delhi in 2012.

 Rushdie is a writer out of the ordinary milieu and is certainly an imaginative and creative writer.
 This book has made him a millionaire and in the years to come may well earn more plaudits.
 Rushdie is already knighted and some more rewards may come his way.
 But the question that Rushdie never answered is: was it necessary to use names Muslims consider as sacred in their history as part of his characterizations in his book?
-Secondly why did he or his publishers never clarify that the Satanic Verses did not refer to Koran, but to the verses exorcised from the Koran.
+Secondly, why did he or his publishers never clear that the Satanic Verses did not refer to Koran, but the verses exorcised from the Koran.